Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 # Flows

 Flows are capable of streaming values, those values are produces asynchronously.
 Flows by themselves does not produce anything unless there is a collector at the end, between the producer and consumer there can be other operations to modify the original flow.
-Some operations are intruduce to create concurrecy `buffer` and `flatMapMerge`.
+Some operations are introduced to create concurrency `buffer` and `flatMapMerge`.
 Flows can be **cold** or **hot**, a **cold** flow does not produce any value unless collected, while **hot** flows can emit values even if none is collecting.

 ```kotlin
 fun stream(): Flow<Int> = flow {